 • Elevation Loss: 3674 ft./1120 m.

-Taking off early in the morning, we’ll cross the Travers River near the hut and follow the poles through dense alpine shrubs.
+Taking off early, we’ll cross the Travers River, following the poles through dense alpine shrubs.
 Leaving the boulder-strewn valley, the track steepens and zigzags up a scree slope before continuing more gently to the saddle with its panoramic views.
 Poukirikiri/Travers Saddle is an alpine pass where we may be exposed to and must be prepared for sudden weather changes.
 The saddle is 1,500 ft. above the hut, about 2 hours’ walking.
 From the saddle, the descent is steep – the Sabine forks lie 3000 ft. below.
 The track crosses tussock and scree, then briefly enters stunted beech forest before emerging into a steep gully.
 Descend by zigzagging to the valley floor, where the track begins again and the walking becomes easier.
 Shortly beyond, a bridge crosses the deep chasm of the East Branch Sabine River.
-The track sidles around the edge of this chasm before descending into the West Branch Sabine River valley and heading upstream a short distance to West Sabine Hut where we will rest our tired legs for the night.
+The track sidles around the edge of this chasm before descending into the West Branch Sabine River valley to West Sabine Hut where we will rest our tired legs for the night.

 Day 6